Sir George Warrender, 7th Baronet: First World War

 One of the battleships in his command, HMS Audacious, sank after striking a mine when at sea for gunnery practice in October 1914.
 He commanded a British squadron of six battleships, four battlecruisers, cruisers and destroyers which attempted to intercept Admiral Hipper following Hipper's raid on Scarborough.
 Hipper escaped, some of his ships slipping past Warrender despite being spotted and coming within range of his superior force.
 First Sea Lord Fisher wanted Warrender replaced for his poor performance, but Warrender was a friend of Admiral John Jellicoe commanding the Grand Fleet, who kept him in his post because of his past experience handling large fleets.
 Warrender was also suffering from increasing deafness and was replaced in December 1915.
 He became Commander-in-Chief, Plymouth in March 1916, but asked for retirement in December 1916 because of increasingly poor health.
 He died in January 1917, was cremated at Golders Green on 12 January and his ashes placed at the Church of the Annunciation, Bryanston Street, London.

 Family

 One of his sisters, Alice Warrender, founded the Hawthornden Prize.
 He married Lady Ethel Maud Ashley Cooper, daughter of Anthony Ashley-Cooper, 8th Earl of Shaftesbury, on 6 February 1894 at St. Paul's Church, Knightsbridge, London.
-He had three children, Sir Victor Alexander George Anthony Warrender 8th Bt., 1st Baron Bruntisfield (1942), Harold John Warrender and Violet Helen Marie Warrender.
+He had three children, Sir Victor Alexander George Anthony Warrender 8th Bt., 1st Baron Bruntisfield (1942), Harold John Warrender and Violet Helen Marie Warrender, who married Alexander Ruthven Pym and had four children.